luketpeterson/summum-types/README.md

 ### Generic method impl dispatch

 You can also add method `impl` blocks, to implement functionality shared across every variant within your sum-type.
-This expands to a match statement on `&self`, where `&self` is remapped to a local variable if the inner variant type.
+This expands to a match statement on `&self`, where `&self` is remapped to a local variable of the inner variant type.
 For example:

 ```rust
 summum!{